Ma1h01/idea-match/README.md

 Run in an iOS simulator (Make sure you have Xcode installed):
 `npx repo run:ios`

+Run in an Android simulator (Make sure you have Android Studio installed):
+`npx repo run:android`

 Run in a web browser:
 `npx expo start --web`